Comparing Pallet Rack Guards: Flexible Netting vs. Wire Mesh Panels

-Unguarded rack is flat-out dangerous if orders are being picked in the lower bays, or there is consistent foot traffic below.
-Safety managers know this, insurance companies know it, and if you have rack in your facility, you should know it too.
-Look, we have all probably seen pallets break.
-We’ve seen drivers make mistakes when loading & unloading.
-We’ve seen things fall off.
+Unguarded rack is dangerous if there are people working in the aisles below.
+Safety managers know this, insurance companies know it, and if you have rack in your facility, you probably know it too.
+You have probably seen pallets break.
+You’ve seen drivers make mistakes when loading & unloading.
+We’ve seen things fall.
 If you’ve been in the business any length of time, you may have walked into your warehouse in the morning to find a case of something from the fourth level split open on the floor.
-It happens to everyone, and if you’re in the industry long enough, it’ll happen to you.

 There are two basic types of pallet rack fall protection — safety netting and wire mesh panels.
 Both do the job; both have their advantages and weak points.
 So which would work for you?
 The answer to that depends on what you’re loading, what you’re using to load it, and the incident you’re trying to prevent.

 100% nylon pallet rack guards are washable, can be steam-cleaned, and have been accepted by the FDA in many sanitary applications, including freezer and food packing facilities.
 They can be flush-mounted or offset mounted.
 Extensions above the top beam are available so you can protect every last pallet in your system (the wire mesh panels offer this as well).
 In addition to protection for storage racks, Guard systems also are available for storage partitions, storage security, shelf backing, and mezzanine guards.
 You can guard pretty much anything with it.